Kibble-Zurek mechanism in polariton graphene: Abstract

 \section{Abstract}

-We study the formation of topological defects (quantum vortices) in a 2D polariton condensate at the $\Gamma$ point of a honeycomb lattice via the Kibble-Zurek mechanism.
-We demonstrate that the vortices can be pinned to the lattice, which prevents their recombination and allows their observation and counting in cw experiments.
-A scaling exponent of $0.95\pm0.05$ is observed, in agreement with the mean-field predictions for a 2D system with lattice-induced linear dispersion.
+We study the formation of topological defects (quantum vortices) \tcr{during the formation} of a 2D polariton condensate at the $\Gamma$ point of a honeycomb lattice via the Kibble-Zurek mechanism. \tcr{The lattice modifies the single-particle dispersion.
+The typical interaction energies at the quench time correspond to the linear part of the dispersion.
+The resulting scaling exponent for the density of topological defects is numerically found as $0.95\pm0.05$.
+This value differs from the one expected for 2D massive particles (1/2), but is indeed compatible with the one expected for a linear dispersion}.
+We moreover demonstrate that the vortices can be pinned to the lattice, which prevents their recombination and could facilitate their observation and counting in \tcr{continuous wave} experiments.